 - I am one of these people that lacks the enzymes to activate folic acid.

-- I might have inherited this trait from my mother or from my dad (considering how well she responded to intensive B12 therapy), and it was probably transmitted to my son.
+- I might have inherited this trait from my mother, or much more likely from my dad, considering how well she responded to intensive B12 therapy.
+This was most likely also transmitted to my son.

 - I was B12 deficient, and correcting this deficiency didn’t lower my Hcy levels.